 Yet, while all of these films feature a bit of Sin City, Las Vegas is most known for two things: casinos and gambling.

 From heist movies to crime dramas, from comedic to super-serious, there have been all kinds of movies about the ups and downs and wins and losses of the gambling world.

 Whether it takes place in a fancy casino or in the smoky backroom of some dodgy underground club, gambling is fundamentally the same everywhere—you take your chances and hopefully walk out alive.

-Here are our picks for the best movies about gambling and casinos, with some of the coolest characters to ever grace cinema.
+Here are my picks for the best movies about gambling and casinos, with some of the coolest characters to ever grace cinema.